-Excluding the Dirichlet boundary conditions in which boundary values are determined and known, the enforcement of other types of boundary conditions, particularly Cauchy boundary conditions, for immersed boundaries demands considerable efforts \cite{crockett2011cartesian, kempe2015imposing, schwarz2016immersed}.
-Recently, \citet{kempe2015imposing} firstly devised a numerical implementation of slip wall boundary conditions in the context of immersed boundary methods.
+Excluding the Dirichlet boundary conditions in which boundary values are determined and known, the enforcement of other types of boundary conditions, particularly the Cauchy type of boundary conditions, for immersed boundaries demands considerable efforts \citep{crockett2011cartesian, kempe2015imposing, schwarz2016immersed}. \citet{kempe2015imposing} devised a numerical implementation of the slip-wall boundary conditions in the context of immersed boundary methods.
 However, the realization is not straightforward due to its complexity \citep{kempe2015imposing}.
-Therefore, to enforce a variety of boundary conditions in a straightforward and consistent manner is a considerably challenging task.
+In addition, most direct forcing immersed boundary methods require constructing and solving a designated linear system for each type of boundary conditions.
+Therefore, to enforce a variety of boundary conditions in a straightforward and consistent manner is beneficial but can be challenging.

-To achieve an efficient and robust boundary treatment method for solving flow with arbitrarily irregular and changing geometries on Cartesian grids, this work develops a sharp interface immersed boundary method.
-By the development of an inverse distance weighting based three-step prediction-correction flow reconstruction scheme for boundary treatment, the proposed method enforces Dirichlet, Neumann, Robin, and Cauchy boundary conditions in a straightforward and consistent manner.
-The developed method serves the objective of solving flow interacting with multiple objects involving collision, agglomeration, penetration, and fragmentation processes.

-This paper is structured as below.
-Section~\ref{sec:framework} presents the sharp interface immersed boundary method under a generalized framework of ghost-cell immersed boundary treatment.
-Section~\ref{sec:numeric} describes the employed three-dimensional Navier-Stokes solver of this paper.
-Section~\ref{sec:validity} validates the proposed immersed boundary method.
-Section~\ref{sec:conclusion} draws conclusions.